PoetticJustice/PyClone/README.md

 HOW TO USE IT?

 The use of this tool is very simple.
-All you have to do is edit the manifest.xml.tempelate file according to your own use, and rename it to manifest.xml.
+All you have to do is edit the manifest.xml.tempelate file according to your own use (for eg. https://github.com/Exynos7870/PyClone/commit/b3e0420d4eeaa167c8353704b6f6e17dd602af4e , and rename it to manifest.xml.
 And install all the dependencies, i.e BeautifulSoup4 and GitPython.
 For installing the dependencies just run the setupenv.sh script as:
 >> ./setupenv.sh

 Done.